microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ---
-title: Building a Collaborative Text Area
+title: Building a collaborative TextArea
 menuPosition: 4
 author: scottn12
 ---

-In this tutorial, you'll learn how to use the `SharedString` distributed data structure (DDS) with [React](https://reactjs.org/) to create a collaborative text area.
-To learn more about `SharedString`, click [here](https://fluidframework.com/docs/data-structures/string/).
+In this tutorial, you'll learn how to use the [SharedString]({{< relref "string.md" >}}) distributed data structure (DDS) with [React](https://reactjs.org/) to create a collaborative text area.
+SharedString is a DDS with specialized features and behaviors for working with text.

 To jump ahead into the finished demo, check out the [SharedString example in our FluidExamples repo](TODO_URL_HERE).